alamedyang/natlang-parser/docs-sources/top.md

 2. This abstracted syntax obscures the fact that script jumps are happening.
 	- If you `COPY_SCRIPT` a script containing any zigzag syntax, only actions from the first script chunk will actually be copied.
 	- For `on_interact` scripts that must always start from the top on each attempt and for `on_tick` scripts that must loop indefinitely, you will need to **reset** the script as the very last action if there is any zigzagging involved.
-3. Any script behavior that needs to be referenced by an external script cannot be made into a zigzag, as the external script needs a script name to reference.
+3. Any piece of script behavior that needs to be referenced by an external script cannot be made into a zigzag, as the external script needs a script name to reference.

 #### Syntax